smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

         - An interpreter executes a high-level language line by line while the program is running.
         - Better for debugging as runs each line sequentially until a error occurs.
         - Memory required is less than a compiler.
-        - If interupted at any point, must restart from the begining.
+        - If interrupted at any point, must restart from the beginning.
         - Relatively flexible.

     - Compilers: